![]() |

 AboutThe Society for Philosophy and Psychology is the premier scientific and educational organization for philosophically interested psychologists and psychologically interested philosophers in North America.
 The purpose of the SPP is to promote interaction between philosophers, psychologists and other cognitive scientists on issues of common concern.
 The SPP held its first meeting October 24-26, 1974 at MIT.
 It met for a second time Spring 1976 at Cornell University.
 At this second meeting, conferees passed a constitution and elected officers.
 Jerry Fodor, then of MIT, was the first SPP president.
 The SPP prides itself on holding small meetings with significant interaction between participants and a highly selective review process for contributed papers.
 The SPP is a IRS 501(c)(3) tax exempt charitable organization. |

 MembershipMembership in the Society for Philosophy and Psychology is open to anyone interested in joining.
-Annual membership dues are $45.00 per year for faculty, $25.00 for post-docs and others with limited income, and $15.00 for students.
-There is also a Lifetime Membership option for $500.00.
-Online membership and dues payment is available for your use.
-Members are entitled to vote on all issues at the annual business meeting (including election of officers) and are automatically added to the SPP e-mail list servers.
-The list servers are used to inform subscribers about SPP matters such as the annual meetings, calls for papers, and membership benefits.
-Note: the SPP list servers are not forums for electronic discussion.
-We maintain two lists.
-The spp-announce list will only be used for official SPP business.
-A second list spp-misc is used for conference calls, etc., from non-SPP organizations that the list moderator believes are likely to be of interest to SPP members. |
+Annual membership dues are $60.00 per year for faculty, $40.00 for post-docs and others with limited income, and $25.00 for students.
+There is also a Lifetime Membership option for $600.00.
+Members are entitled to vote on all issues at the annual business meeting (including election of officers) and are automatically added to the SPP e-mail list servers. |

 Officers and ConstitutionThe SPP elects officers and Executive Committee members at its annual business meeting.
 The President serves a one year term, and also serves as President-elect and Past President (ex officio positions on the Executive Committee) in the years before and after he or she presides.
 The President appoints Program Co-Chairs for the annual meeting of the year he or she presides.
 The Secretary-Treasurer serves a three-year term, and is responsible for the day-to-day operations of the SPP.
 Executive Committee members serve three-year terms, on a rotational basis.
 The SPP makes every reasonable effort to keep an equal number of philosophers and scientists on the Executive Committee every year, to have both a philosopher and a scientist as yearly Program Co-Chairs, and to alternate the President yearly between philosophers and scientists. |

 ContactThe SPP welcomes inquiries about its activities.
-Address correspondence to the Secretary-Treasurer: Thomas W. Polger e-mail: sppsectreas@gmail.com |
+Address correspondence to the Secretary-Treasurer: Andrew Shtulman Inqueries about the website and other SPP communications can be addressed to the Director of Communications: Sydney Levine |